The Difference Between Raising Seed & Series A

 VCs are looking to exit in 5 years, so your model needs to look 5 years out.
 They also need to be able to quickly see the effect of pulling different levers within the model and they don’t want to spend time manually creating multiple versions of your sheets, so make sure your assumption page automatically changes the outputs within your model.

-Use a business plan as an enticing narrative to justify the story that your pitch deck and financial model tells.
+Use a business plan as an enticing narrative to justify the story that your pitch deck and financial model tell.
 It doesn’t need to be ‘“War and Peace” but expect to write a couple of pages on each section, with multiple proof points throughout.
 Ensure you use credible reference points and add an appendix in order to not overwhelm the reader but to maintain the interest of the VC.

 1-page teaser document